 Stickman needs your help to return to the family tree.
 A brand new Stickman activity trail has been launched which will be on site until the autumn.
 Activity packs cost £3 and will be available from the cafe and information point on weekends and school holidays until Easter, then daily after that date.

 The information point, where you can pick up maps and leaflets, is open 9am-5pm daily (4pm Nov-Feb inclusive).
 Please note that the information point at times is unstaffed.
 The cafe will be open daily from March to end of october (10am-5pm) and then weekends and school holidays only at other times.
 Wood n Wheels cycle hire is open Friday, Saturday and Sunday (10am-5pm), and also daily during school holidays.

 The walking trails will take you right into the heart of the forest for some spectacular wildlife watching opportunities.
 Early morning walkers may spot roe deer feeding, adders basking on rocks or even salmon leaping upstream on the beck.

 Hamsterley is one of the top destinations for mountain biking in Northern England.
 Hone your skills on our training loop before exploring the wide network of trails, from blue grade right up to extreme downhill trails at Descend Hamsterley.
 Bikes available to hire from Hamsterley Forest Cycle Centre.

 Calling all young adventurers!

-Climb, swing, crawl, balance through the adventure play area before setting off on a real adventure in the wilds of the forest.
+Climb, swing, crawl, balance along the adventure play trail before setting off on a real adventure in the wilds of the forest.
 Explore secluded dells, build a forest hideaway or beachcomb.....in a forest!
-Come and have a go on our brand new activity trail and practice your own version of forest 'free-running'!
-Can you get from one end of the trail to the other without your feet touching the ground?
+New for 2016 are some brilliant new Viking themed play areas, including the Ghostship, Dragon Swing, Thor's Workshop and Odin's keep....

 Miles of waymarked horse riding trails through the high forest